clarkevansteenderen/KG_watchlist_parallel/README.md

 ## 🐝 Input file

 Below is a template and an example of the **``WATCHLIST_INPUT_FILE.txt``** file that the user needs to edit accordingly.
 The name **WATCHLIST_INPUT_FILE** should not be changed, and neither should any of the parameters in capital letters in the file.
-Check the species list csv file for the project to ensure the correct usage of the target country and taxonomic kingdom, and make sure that there is a single column in the file with both the genus and species name (no authority or other detail); for example ``Acacia saligna``, or ``Opuntia stricta``.
+Check the species list CSV file for the project to ensure the correct usage of the target country and taxonomic kingdom, and make sure that there is a single column in the file with both the genus and species name (no authority or other detail); for example ``Acacia saligna``, or ``Opuntia stricta``.
 The column name can be anything - here it is set to ``accepted_name.species``.
 Ensure that the same requirements are met for the file containing endemic species (if available); here it is ``full.tax.name``.
 If a list of endemics is not available, leave ``ENDEMICS LIST PATH`` and ``ENDEMICS NAME COLUMN`` blank.
 Enter the applicable Köppen-Geiger zones as numbers (see below for codes), separated by a comma.
-The file paths provided can be anything you like - just make sure that the relevant data is available at the path you have specified.
+The file paths provided can be anything - as long as the relevant data is available at the specified path.

 ### Template WATCHLIST_INPUT_FILE.txt